 Kentucky’s art scene is alive and kicking; with contemporary art galleries in Lexington growing in number and scope, the city is becoming a cultural destination worth a trip.
-From traditional equestrian photography to experimental installations, from Southern artists to international creatives, we explore ten of the best galleries displaying modern art across Lexington.
+From traditional equestrian photography to experimental installations, from Southern artists to international creatives, we explore the best galleries displaying modern art across Lexington.

 Founded by local artist and curator Philip March Jones in 2009, Institute 193 is best described as showcasing the contemporary South.
 The Institute exhibits media ranging from architectural plans to photography to paintings and other media, both 2D and 3D works.
 The gallery space is very compact, but the one-room exhibitions have a reputation for packing a conceptual punch.
 Now run by Chase Martin, the space explores questions of Southern identity, memory and the fluidity of history.
 Institute 193 represents primarily local and regional artists, including Mare Vaccaro, Lina Tharsing, and Guy Mendes and some of the best emerging talent coming out of the University of Kentucky.
 The gallery has also served as a performance venue for musician Ben Sollee and artist Sameer Reddy.

 Cross Gate Gallery is a much more traditional gallery that specializes in sporting art and has been a staple in Lexington for 40 years.
 Catering to the local equestrian elite, the gallery specializes in 19th- and 20th-century equine painting, prints and sculpture.
 Cross Gate also features a limited selection of non-sporting and contemporary works, primarily from British artists.
 Selected artists include Sir Alfred Munnings, Andre Pater, and Thomas Coates.
 Housed in a Greek Revival mansion in close proximity to Henry Clay’s Ashland Estate, Cross Gate Gallery is well-established and very much the esteemed older gentleman of the Lexington galleries.